sourcegraph/about/content/blogposts/2024/local-code-completion-with-ollama-and-cody.md

 }
 ```

-Once you have done this, you will use Ollama to get local code completion for your VS Code files.
-To verify that it is working, open the Output tab and switch it to Cody by Sourcegraph.
+Once you have done this, Cody will now use Ollama to get local code completion for your VS Code files.
+To verify that it is working, open the Output tab and switch it to **Cody by Sourcegraph**.
 Next, open a file and start typing.
-You should see the following message in the Output tab:
+You should see the following message in the Output tab when a completion is generated:

 ![Cody with Ollama in action](https://storage.googleapis.com/sourcegraph-assets/blog/local-code-completion-with-ollama-and-cody/cody-ollama-in-action.png)

 The above image shows that we are sending the prompt and context to Ollama.
-The response from Ollama is then sent back to Cody and displayed in the Output tab.
+The response from Ollama is then sent back to Cody and displayed in the Output tab as well as reflected in the editor.

 Now you can also try out other models by changing the `model` value in the `cody.autocomplete.experimental.ollamaOptions` setting.
 As soon as the `settings.json` file is saved, Cody will automatically update to use the new model.
 Happy experimenting!